Key takeaways

 The AI Assistant can also interact with your model data by writing and executing DAX Queries against your live model:

-The AI Assistant is intended as a entry level tool that integrates tightly with Tabular Editor 3, rather than a general purpose AI Agent harness.
-To maintain focus on what matters most for semantic model development, certain capabilities fall outside its intended scope: connecting to external files, services, or the web; adding or using MCP servers or other tools; delegating to another AI model; or managing Tabular Editor and AI assistant preferences.
+The AI Assistant is intended as an entry-level tool that integrates tightly with Tabular Editor 3, rather than a general-purpose AI agent harness.
+To maintain focus on what matters most for semantic model development, certain capabilities fall outside its intended scope: connecting to external files, services, or the web; adding or using MCP servers or other tools; delegating to another AI model; or managing Tabular Editor and AI Assistant preferences.

-As the AI Assistant interacts with your model’s data and metadata, we have built in consent checks to ensure you send only the information you wish to the AI provider.
-You are asked for consent in the AI Assistant when the AI Assistant wants to interact with model metadata, reading or modifying documents inside Tabular Editor, as well as when querying your model with DAX:
+As the AI Assistant interacts with your model’s data and metadata, we have built-in consent checks to ensure you send only the information you wish to the AI provider.
+You're asked for consent in the AI Assistant when the AI Assistant wants to interact with model metadata, reading or modifying documents inside Tabular Editor, as well as when querying your model with DAX:

-The AI Assistant ships with built-in instructions reachable through the slash (/) command, but you can also add your own custom instructions, which can enable your own standards and workflows that you might want to document for the AI Assistant to use.
+The AI Assistant includes built-in instructions reachable through the slash (/) command, but you can also add your own custom instructions, which can enable your own standards and workflows that you might want to document for the AI Assistant to use.

-The AI Assistant is available through the View -> AI Assistant menu, but before you can get started, you will have to configure your API key under Preferences -> AI Assistant using one of the supported providers.
+The AI Assistant is available through the View -> AI Assistant menu, but before you can get started, you'll have to configure your API key under Preferences -> AI Assistant using one of the supported providers.

-This impactful feature ensures that you know exactly which changes a C# script makes to your model.
-Let’s say you selected 50 measures and want to run a script against them - how do you know which changes are made to each of those measures?
-This is where the new Script Preview button comes into play, showing you the additions, changes, and removals the script will make.
-It’s sort of like diff views in source control, just for scripts:
+This feature ensures that you know exactly which changes a C# script makes to your model.
+Let’s say you selected 50 measures and want to run a script against them.
+How do you know which changes are made to each of those measures?
+This is where the new script review button comes into play, showing you the additions, changes, and removals the script will make.
+It’s similar to diff views in source control, just for scripts:

-A snapshot of your model prior to the changes is taken, the script is run, and the side-by-side is shown, letting you review every change the script makes.
-But even if you click OK and want to undo, you can still do that by just using CTRL+Z.
+A snapshot of your model prior to the changes is taken, the script is run, and the side-by-side view is shown, letting you review every change the script makes.
+But even if you click OK and want to undo, you can still do that by just using Ctrl+Z.

 NOTE

-The AI Assistant automatically displays the Preview Changes pop-up when generating and executing C# scripts against your model, ensuring AI-generated model changes receive human review.
+The AI Assistant automatically displays the change review pop-up when generating and executing C# scripts against your model, ensuring AI-generated model changes receive human review.

 Support for new DAX and UDF implementations

-The new built-in rule “User-defined functions should use compound names” flags any UDF whose name does not contain a dot (‘.’) or underscore (‘_’) separator.
-The fix is straightforward: use a namespaced name like ‘MyLib.Discount’ or ‘Finance_Discount’ instead.
+The new built-in rule “User-defined functions should use compound names” flags any UDF whose name doesn't contain a dot (.) or underscore (_) separator.
+The fix is straightforward: use a namespaced name like MyLib.Discount or Finance_Discount instead.

-- TOM Explorer table groups toggle: New toolbar button to show/hide table groups without opening Preferences
+- TOM Explorer table groups toggle: New toolbar button to show or hide table groups without opening Preferences.

 In conclusion

-The March 2026 release of Tabular Editor offers significant innovations in the form of the AI Assistant and Preview changes, along with a multitude of smaller improvements and bug fixes.
+The March 2026 release of Tabular Editor offers significant innovations in the form of the AI Assistant and change review, along with a multitude of smaller improvements and bug fixes.